 One of the myriad of methods to reduce localized noise is bonding.
 Properly placed ferrite beads are another way, as are proper common mode chokes.
 As alluded to above, receive bandwidth plays a part as well.
 The narrower the filter, the better the dynamic range.
 However, too narrow, and intelligibility becomes a problem especially for those folks who think SSB is an acronym for high fidelity.

 The question remains, how far can localized noise be reduced?
 There is no clear-cut answer, because every installation is different.
-This said, it has been my experience that even a minimal effort can reduce localized noise by as much as 6 dB (1 S unit), and sometimes, a great deal more.
-I'll give you a prime example.
-A single, 4 inch long ground braid, installed between the rear cylinder head, and a firewall cable bracket, reduced the ignition noise level on my Honda Ridgeline by 10 dB!
+This said, even a minimal effort can reduce localized noise by as much as 6 dB (≈1 S unit), and sometimes, a great deal more.
+An example is shown in the photo.
+It is a single 4 inch long ground braid installed between a threaded boss on the rear cylinder head and a firewall cable bracket.
+It reduced the ignition noise level on a Honda Ridgeline by ≈10 dB!

 Every junction of every solid state device functions as a square law detector.
 That is to say, the strength of the RF signal detected, increases or decreases to the square of the RF level at the junction detecting the signal.
 In other words, the strength of the detected RF changes by twice the number of dB, that the signal changes.
 Therefore, if we reduce the offending signal by 3 dB, the detected signal will be reduced by 6 dB.
 Liken it to the old adage that an ounce of prevention is worth a pound of cure!